Tw1ddle/WebGL-Distance-Fields/README.md

 ![Screenshot](screenshots/screenshot2.png?raw=true "WebGL Distance Fields Screenshot 2")

 ## Notes ##
-* The parallel Euclidean distance transform and rendering shaders are based on Chapter 12 of [OpenGL Insights](http://openglinsights.com/) by Stefan Gustavson.
+* This was based on Chapter 12 of [OpenGL Insights](http://openglinsights.com/) by Stefan Gustavson.
-* This uses the Haxe libraries actuate, msignal and Sure.
-You can get these from [haxelib](http://lib.haxe.org/).
+* This uses the actuate, Sure and msignal Haxe libraries from [haxelib](http://lib.haxe.org/).
-* If you have any questions or suggestions then [get in touch](http://samcodes.co.uk/contact).

 ## License ##
 The demo webpage is CC BY-NC.
 The distance field shaders are public domain.
 All other code is MIT licensed, unless otherwise noted.